faithvoid/macbook1dot1-linux/README.md

 - Download EFI.zip
 - Using a partition manager of your choice, create a small 10MB FAT32 partition on your USB and copy the contents of "EFI.zip" to the root of that partition. (ie; copy "boot" folder to the root of your new partition)
 - Copy the Debian ISO to the secondary partition of your via USB using dd or a similar utility, or copy it to a seperate USB using Etcher or similar utility.
-- Use "Graphical Install" and proceed as normal, note that your mouse may not work during installation and you'll either have to install entirely via keyboard or insert a USB mouse.
+- Use "Graphical Install" and proceed as normal, making sure to select "XFCE" when asked to select a window manager.
+Note that your mouse may not work during installation and you'll either have to install entirely via keyboard or insert a USB mouse.
 This will also take forever (took about an hour and a half for me on an SSD), so maybe watch a movie in the background as soon as Debian's graphical installer starts setting up it's new partitions, as that's the longest part.
 - Once installed, run "su", then type "nano /etc/sudoers" and under "ROOT = ALL(ALL:ALL)", copy the exact same text but replace "ROOT" in the new copy with your current username.
 - Once you've added your user to sudoers, run "sudo apt update && sudo apt upgrade", followed by "sudo apt update && sudo apt dist-upgrade" to completely upgrade your system.
 - Reboot, and you should be all set, with an up-to-date installation of Debian 12.13 on a 6.x kernel!
 (The last version to properly support 32-bit systems).